 Further curriculum enrichment opportunities are provided by our sponsor, Haileybury.
-This includes our science partnership, opportunities for students to participate in Haileybury's Model United Nations Conference, and participate in sixth form masterclasses provided in some subject areas.
+This includes our science partnership, opportunities for students to participate in Haileybury's Model United Nations Conference, Haileybury's Combined Cadet Force, and participation in masterclasses and workshops provided in some subject areas.

 Careers-related learning is any planned activity that uses the context of work to develop knowledge, skills and understanding useful in work.
 Through careers-related learning activities, the school seeks to develop the employability skills of young people; provide them with the opportunity to 'learn by doing'; raise standards of achievement and encourage positive attitudes to lifelong learning.
 Opportunities will be provided both within our curriculum areas and as planned activities during timetable collapses.
+Year 10 and Year 12 students have a week each of work experience and/or industry placements.
 Our Careers Leader has oversight of this curriculum provision.